geeofree/geeofree/src/notes/angular/5-Routing.md

 | `prefix`          | Default matching strategy.
 Prepends child route paths with its parent's route path. |
 | `full`            | Matches the entire URL path.                                                        |

-We can use the `full` matching strategy to redirect a user to a different path, for example:
+The `full` matching strategy can be used to redirect a user to a different path:

 ```ts
 // app-routing.module.ts